gitmag-group-admin/php-pdo/README.md

 -   First, execute the prepared statement.
 -   Second, fetch the next row from the result set using the `fetch()` method.

-The following example shows how to `fetch()` to fetch a book from the books table with publisher id 1:
+The following example shows how to `fetch()` to fetch a book from the books table with post id 1:

 ```php
 // connect to the database to get the PDO instance